jbossdemocentral/openbanking-workshop/README.md

 GitHub Repo: [https://github.com/jbossdemocentral/openbanking-workshop](https://github.com/jbossdemocentral/openbanking-workshop)

-Feel free to ask [Hugo Guerrero](mailto:hguerrero@redhat.com) or [Luca Ferrari](mailto:lferrari@redhat.com) if you need some support when there are any questions left or if you need some support.
+Feel free to ask [Luca Ferrari](mailto:lferrari@redhat.com) or [Hugo Guerrero](mailto:hguerrero@redhat.com) if you need some support when there are any questions left or if you need some support.

 ### Contributing

 We welcome all forms of contribution (content, issues/bugs, feedback).
-Please see the [Contribution Guidelines](docs/contributing.md#guides-for-contributing) for ways to help
+Please see the [Contribution Guidelines](docs/contributing.md#guidelines-for-contributing) for ways to help